27 Business Analyst (BA) CV Samples for 2026

 Why this CV works

-• While your CV only has room to highlight projects, a covering letter writer is a fantastic tool to discuss relevant personal projects to bridge your gap in professional experience.
+• Highlight times you’ve taken the initiative to streamline systems to showcase your knack for spotting bottlenecks—and fixing them.
+Besides, a cover letter writer is a fantastic tool to discuss relevant personal projects to bridge your gap in professional experience.

 Junior Business Analyst CV